parente/tott/doc/assignments/setup.rst

 SublimeText
 -----------

 SublimeText 2 is a cross-platform programmer's text editor with a powerful extension system.
 To get a sense of what it can do, visit http://www.sublimetext.com/, watch the animation on the front page, and read some of the features further down the page.
 While I will not go so far as to require you to use a particular editor in this course, I highly recommend it.
-I've been through Emacs, Eclipse, TextMate, and others: Sublime and its extension ecosystem have improved my productivity the most.
+I've been through Emacs, Eclipse, TextMate, and others: I've been the most productive with Sublime.

 #.
 Visit the SublimeText home page.
 #.
 Click the download link for your operating system below the animation or visit the Download tab.